condime/code-of-conduct/README.md

-*This policy is a "living" document, and subject to refinement and expansion in the future.*

 ## Code of Conduct

-### The **Android Study Group Slack** should be a safe place for everybody regardless of
+### The **condi.me Slack Group** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation
 - disability
 - physical appearance (including but not limited to body size)